bluekeyes/go-gitdiff/README.md

    Unicode file names are handled; these are bugs, so please report any issues of this type.

-3. When reading headers, this library does not validate that OIDs present on an `index` line are shorter than or equal to the maximum hash length, as this requires knowing if the repository used SHA1 or SHA256 hashes.
+3. When reading headers, there is no validation that OIDs present on an `index` line are shorter than or equal to the maximum hash length, as this requires knowing if the repository used SHA1 or SHA256 hashes.

+4. When reading "traditional" patches (those not produced by `git`), prefixes are not stripped from file names (`git apply` attempts to remove prefixes that match the current repository directory/prefix.)